codegaze/codegaze.github.io/_posts/2016-01-11-a-bem-advice.md

 **"Don't get carried away!"**

-What I mean is, when I started using BEM I thought SASS will be my saviour, I will use the sh*t out of '&' and don't ever repeat one single word...
+What I mean is, when I started using BEM I thought SASS will be my savior, I will use the sh*t out of '&' and don't ever repeat one single word...

 This was a mistake.
-If you have a small project that won't scale it's ok, but if you have a big project that will grow, you and your colleagues are going to have a big problem.
+If you have a small project that won't scale it's okay, but if you have a big project that will grow, you and your colleagues are going to have a big problem.
 Code will get more and more complicated, even a simple navigation menu with some modifiers will be difficult to find the right line to change or add something.

 Let me be more clear with an example.